Last Updated: October 27, 2022

 Most birdwatchers will first encounter suet in a bid to attract Woodpeckers.
 You would do just that with the High Energy suet cakes all season.

 7. Brown's Bird Lover's Blend – Best Squirrel-Proof Seed Mix

-Bird Lover's Blend is a birdseed mix specially formulated to piss off squirrels.
+Bird Lover's Blend is a bird seed mix specially formulated to piss Squirrels off your bird feeders.
 Its gourmet selection of white millet and safflower seeds is a turn-off to squirrels.

 However, wild birds would welcome the seeds as a treat, unaware of the hot sauce.
 But the blend could be healthier and more appealing if it had more safflower seeds in the mix.

 The blend is tightly locked in a Ziploc, so you should have no problem keeping it fresh for a while.

 - Tasty to a lot of bird species